telerik/ajax-docs/controls/panelbar/accessibility-and-internationalization/keyboard-support.md

 	![panelbar-accessibilityandinternalization-keyboardsupport-enter](images/enter.png)

->note Collapsing items does not always work.
+>tip Collapsing items does not always work.
 It depends on the [ExpandMode property]({%slug panelbar/radpanelbar-items/expanding-and-collapsing-items%}).
 >